natgo/wt-wiki-scraper/wikitext-transpiled/ground/Shturm-S.md

 Proof of ESS combat trick feasibility, even in less than perfect situation:
 <gallery mode="packed-hover" heights="200px">
 Shturm-S ESS combat 1.jpg|Step 1: Fire off ESS and back off into it.
-Even if enemy tank fires back, it is likely to miss or less likely to one-shot the carrier.
+Even if enemy tank fires back, it is likely to miss or less likely to knock the carrier out.
 Ideally, you want to not get hit.
 Shturm-S ESS combat 2.jpg|Step 2: Enter sniper mode and turn on thermal scope.
 As can be seen here, Shturm-S can see through its own engine exhaust and will easily snipe anything through it.
-Shturm-S ESS combat 3.jpg|Even players which use SPAA as a combat tank often forget that they have some 2000 RPM autocannons and may also enter smoke to fight you instead of just filling it with shells.
+Shturm-S ESS combat 3.jpg|Even players which use SPAA as a combat tank often forget that they have some 2,000 RPM autocannons and may also enter smoke to fight you instead of just filling it with shells.
 Dodge them for as long as possible and destroy them once the weapon is reloaded.
 In AB, avoid letting an enemy to get as close as on the screenshot.
 </gallery>

 '''Notable Enemies'''